FIRST-Tech-Challenge/FtcRobotController/README.md

 Although the track width of a robot (distance between a pair of wheels on opposite sides) can be determined physically, that number doesn't always match up with the drive's behavior due to friction and other factors.
 Instead, it's better to empirically calculate the track width by turning the robot in place a fixed angle and measuring the change in drive encoder positions.

 This routine is implemented in `TrackWidthCalibrationOpMode`.
-Before running the op mode, make sure the drive's track width is set to 1.
+Before running the op mode, **make sure the drive's track width is set to 1 and all TODOs have been addressed**.
+Note that these examples use inches as the base distance unit (if yours differs, adjust accordingly).

 ### Drive Characterization